-Screen Dance International partners with ArtLab J to bring screendance shorts and artists from around the globe to Detroit Dance City Festival on August 10, 2018 at the majestic Detroit Institute of Arts.
+Screen Dance International partners with ArtLab J to bring screendance shorts and artists from around the globe to Detroit Dance City Festival at the majestic Detroit Institute of Arts.
 Founded by Joanna McNamara, JMc/Productions, SDI, a traveling screen dance festival, highlights a wide range of dance genres including urban street dance, post modern dance, contemporary dance, world dance, ballet, dance theatre, jazz, experimental dance, animation, and tap dance.

 "Akasha” Sean Wirz (Switzerland).

 "Digital Afterlives," Richard James Allen, Karen Pearlman (Australia).

 "skies calling skies falling," David Hodge, Hi-Jin Kang Hodge (California, USA).

 "underneath," Charlie Stellar (California, USA).

 "Dark Night, Cold Ground,” Shaun Clarke (Massachusetts, USA).

 "All,” Sarah C Prinz, Daniel Rosenberg, Amy Wilkinson (Illinois, USA).